aimms/how-to/Articles/299/299-change-account-pro.rst

     :align: center

+|

-Changing the service in Windows Services
+Changing the Service in Windows Services
 -----------------------------------------
 #.
 Open up the Services app on your Windows system.
 (You can find it by typing "services" in the Windows menu search.)